The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: The Persistence Conjecture for moduli spaces of polarized varieties

-With this definition at hand, we get the following consequence of Theorem \ref{thm:main} for $\mathcal{M}$, where $\mathcal{M}$ denotes the moduli stack of polarized varieties with semi-ample canonical bundle over $\QQ$. \begin{theorem}[The moduli space is mildly bounded] Let $K$ be an algebraically closed field of characteristic zero, let $U$ be a variety over $K$, and let $U\to \mathcal{M}\otimes_{\QQ} K$ be a quasi-finite morphism.
+With this definition at hand, we get the following consequence of Theorem \ref{thm:main} for $\mathcal{M}$, where $\mathcal{M}$ denotes (as in the introduction) the moduli stack of polarized varieties with semi-ample canonical bundle over $\QQ$. \begin{theorem}[The moduli space is mildly bounded] Let $K$ be an algebraically closed field of characteristic zero, let $U$ be a variety over $K$, and let $U\to \mathcal{M}\otimes_{\QQ} K$ be a quasi-finite morphism.
 Then $U$ is mildly bounded over $K$. \end{theorem} \begin{proof} This is a straightforward consequence of Theorem \ref{thm:main} and Definition \ref{defn:mild_bounded}.
 Indeed, let $C$ be a smooth quasi-projective connected curve over $K$ with compactly supported Euler characteristic $e(C)$.
 Since $U$ is integral, there is a polynomial $h\in \QQ[t]$ such that the quasi-finite morphism $U\to \mathcal{M}\otimes_{\QQ} K$ factors over a quasi-finite morphism $U\to \mathcal{M}_h\otimes_{\QQ} K$.
-Let $N$ be a positive integer such that $m\geq \frac{\deg h - 1}{2} e(C)$, let $c_1,\ldots, c_m$ in $C(K)$ be pairwise distinct points, and let $u_1,\ldots,u_m\in U(K)$.
-Then, by Theorem \ref{thm:main}, the set of morphisms $f:C\to U$ with $f(c_1) =u_1, \ldots, f(c_m) = u_m$ is finite, so that (clearly) $U$ is mildly bounded over $K$. \end{proof}
+Let $m$ be a positive integer such that $m\geq \frac{\deg h - 1}{2} | e(C)|$, let $c_1,\ldots, c_m$ in $C(K)$ be pairwise distinct points, and let $u_1,\ldots,u_m\in U(K)$.
+Then, by Theorem \ref{thm:main}, the set of morphisms $f:C\to U$ with $f(c_1) =u_1, \ldots, f(c_m) = u_m$ is finite.
+It follows that $U$ is mildly bounded over $K$. \end{proof}

 A variety over $\QQ$ with only finitely many $S$-integral points in a number field is expected to have only finitely many integral points valued in any finitely generated integral domain of characteristic zero (see the Persistence Conjecture \ref{conjper} for a precise statement).
 If the variety in question satisfies some additional ``boundedness'' property, then this persistence can in fact be proven.
-For example, the Persistence Conjecture holds in the case of varieties satisfying mild boundedness over all field extensions.
+For example, the Persistence Conjecture holds in the case of varieties satisfying mild boundedness over all field extensions; see \cite[Theorem~1.6]{JAut} for a proof of the following statement.

 \begin{theorem} Let $X$ be an arithmetically hyperbolic variety over $k$ such that, for every algebraically closed field extension $k\subset K$, the variety $X_K$ is mildly bounded over $K$.
-Then, for every algebraically closed field extension $L/k$, the variety $X_L$ is arithmetically hyperbolic over $L$. \end{theorem} \begin{proof} See \cite[Theorem~4.4]{JAut}. \end{proof}
+Then, for every algebraically closed field extension $L/k$, the variety $X_L$ is arithmetically hyperbolic over $L$. \end{theorem}